 - Examination of the prepared slides with a microscope in the laboratory.

 - If there is tumor present, further surgical excision at the positive cut surface or “margin” is required, and the prior steps (2-4) are repeated.
 However, if the examined area is free of tumor, then options for repairing the surgical site are discussed.
 This can include a simple sutured wound closure or more complicated flaps and grafts.
 And in certain circumstances the defects are left to heal on their own.

 WHY AT THE CENTER?

 The center is the ideal place to do this procedure for several reasons.

-This includes the 3 Mohs surgeons that we have: Drs.
-Robert J Roth, Jeffrey A. Carmel, and Erik S. Cabral, with a combined over 70 years of experience in this specialized technique.
+This includes the 2 Mohs surgeons that we have: Drs.
+Robert J Roth, and Hayes B. Gladstone, with a combined over 50 years of experience in this specialized technique.
 These physicians have completed specialized fellowships and advanced training with specialization in reconstruction.
 This is important because, in general, the site can be repaired after the tumor has been removed, on the same day, in our office.
 There is usually no need to have this done at another office or facility.
 Please contact us for further information.

 The links below will also provide excellent information on this technique: